A Decade of White-Nose Syndrome in America: What We’ve Learned

 Pennsylvania reported innovative attempts to improve hibernation roosting opportunities.
 Initial results from modifications designed to lower and stabilize temperatures have been encouraging.
 (4)

 Some intriguing discrepancies were noted, particularly in Massachusetts.
 A regularly surveyed mine sheltering 8,000-10,000 little brown myotis pre-WNS, fell to just 8 by 2013, and still numbered only 11 by 2017.
 In the same state a nursery colony that averaged 500 individuals pre-WNS fell to 157 between 2009 and 2011.
-Nevertheless, it has grown steadily since 2012.
-By 2017 it recovered to 454.
+Nevertheless, it has recovered steadily since 2012.
+By 2017 it had grown to 454 and reached 645 in 2018.
 Harp trap samples were taken along emergence flyways, and more than 200 bats were banded.
 Recaptures in subsequent years have documented muli-year survival and successful reproduction, but their hibernation site remains undiscovered.
 (5) It is tempting to question the extent to which these bats may have benefitted from apparent use of hibernation sites unknown to humans or that provided superior hibernation conditions.

 The most informative pre- versus post-WNS study we found, reported on a nursery colony that in 2008 contained approximately 1,200 little brown myotis living in a large bat house in northern New York.
 (1) WNS arrived in 2008.
 In 2009, emerging bats were sampled in mist nets and traps along flyways, banded, recorded and released.
 Exit counts (adults and juveniles) fell to 145 in 2010, an 88% decline.
 Since 2010, exit counts have increased annually, to 256 individuals in 2017.
 Based on initial decline rates for the species, extirpation was anticipated, and the outcome remained unclear for three years.
 It has taken 10 years of post-WNS monitoring to document stabilization and recovery.